jdl328/dataofdifference/README.md

     - [About](about)

 # Welcome to The Data of Difference: A History of Personal Data
 Welcome to the _Data of Difference/ The Difference of Data,_ a digital exhibition on the history of personal data by Jason Ludwig.
-The visual essays in this collection aim to explore the place of personal data in Twentieth-century American history and politics by addressing two questions:
+The visual essays in this collection aim to explore the place of personal data in twentieth-century American history and politics by addressing two questions:

 -_Which classification systems have government agencies used to sort and order Americans and their data?_